fluro-developers/fluro-vue/docs/README.md

 ## Fluro Icon
-A component that makes it easy to show an icon
+A component that makes it easy to show an icon, for more information and to find out icons that can be used checkout [The Font Awesome Icon Library](https://fontawesome.com/icons?d=gallery)

 ```html
 <!-- Show the default icon for a 'eventtrack' in Fluro -->